VIVelev/nujo/CONTRIBUTING.md

 Use the following format to document python code.

 ```
-''' Name of the Pyhton object you are documenting
+''' Name of the Python object you are documenting

 Short description